josh-project/josh/docs/src/reference/filters.md

 # History filtering

 Josh transforms commits by applying filters to them.
-As any commit in git represents not just a single state of the filesystem but also its entire history, applying a filter to a commit produces an entirely new history.
+As any commit in git represents not just a single state of the file system but also its entire history, applying a filter to a commit produces an entirely new history.
 The result of a filter is a normal git commit and therefore can be filtered again, making filters chainable.